Prudential Long Term Bond S3

 Fund Manager

-Photo of M&G Treasury & Investment Office With access to investment professionals around the world and assets under management of £178bn, the M&G Treasury & Investment Office (T&IO) has a broad and well-resourced investment capability.
+Photo of M&G Treasury & Investment Office With access to investment professionals around the world, the M&G Treasury & Investment Office (T&IO) has a broad and well-resourced investment capability.
 T&IO set the strategic asset allocation and undertakes the ‘manager of managers’ role for our insured funds.
 Over the years they have built a thorough and effective governance framework, which includes the setting and monitoring of investment mandates, regular performance and activity health checks and independent analysis of investment, credit and liquidity risks.

 Fund Overview